guardian/editorial-emails/docs/01-getting-started.md

 ## Deploying

-We use continuous delivery so merging to master will automatically deploy.
+We use continuous delivery so merging to `main` will automatically deploy.
 Behind the scenes (i.e. in TC), we run:

 ```bash